• Skip to main content

 • ichiban – 一番 (いちばん) : a noun meaning ‘number one’ in Japanese.
 This can also work as an adverb to mean ‘first’, ‘best’, or ‘most’ in Japanese.

-Native speakers use this as a noun to refer to the first one or best one in a particular group.
+Japanese native speakers use this word as a noun to refer to the first one or the best one in a group.
 In addition, they also use this as an adverb to add the meaning of ‘first’, ‘best’, or ‘most’ to the words used together.

 The definitions and meanings are not that difficult, I think.
 To understand this word more clearly, however, let me explain its kanji characters in detail, one by one.